 The end of the Bantam ‘era’ is what gave us Hand of Thrawn.
 Bantam mostly stuck with trilogies and standalones, and some of their post-Return of the Jedi books were not released in chronological order.
 (A non-issue now, but confusing at the time!)
 Del Rey focused on big series’ for post-ROTJ and thus released them in order, with the occasional standalone from a different time period (often prequels in the first few years, to tie in with the movies as they were released.)

 [Del Rey actually had the original Star Wars book license back in the 70s/80s, and they published ‘nonfiction’ (guides and encyclopedias) during the ’90s while Bantam had the novels, in addition to reprinting their earlier stuff.
 Publishing.
 Be.
 Crazy.]

-Personally, I don’t give a crap.
+Everything else gets the Legends label.
+And personally, I don’t give a crap.
 If I enjoy a Star Wars story, I enjoy a Star Wars story.
-If the sequel films directly contract Heir to the Empire and etc., that doesn’t mean we still can’t enjoy Heir to the Empire – or even prefer it, or any other Star Wars novels.
+So the sequel films will almost certainly contract Heir to the Empire and etc. That doesn’t mean we still can’t enjoy Heir to the Empire – or even prefer it, or any other Star Wars novels.
 Lucasfilm and Disney can own Star Wars, but they don’t own your opinion or view of it.
 Like whatever you want to like, or don’t.
 It’s up to you.

 A few additional notes: